myENA/kvipamdriver/README.md

 overlay networks.
 Overlay networks are difficult to expose outside of the docker swarm, but other options exists such as creating a custom docker bridge and having that bridge exist as part of a larger network.
-In this case, however, if you aren'tcusing swarm / overlay, the IPAM for bridge networks is always local to the machine, even though the functionality clearly exists to use a distributed KV store.
+In this case, however, if you aren't using swarm / overlay, the IPAM for bridge networks is always local to the machine, even though the functionality clearly exists to use a distributed KV store.
 The ultimate goal of this project is to allow the distributed nature